Fortis-Collection/fortis/README.md

 ### Code Generation
 Each model should have an interface and a corresponding concrete implementation.
 The interface and class should have template mappings that identify the ID of the template this object maps.

-The class can also have an optional predefined query that will be read in the Sitecore 7 Search API.

 Because of the number of templates in a usual Sitecore project, we can use code generation to build our Model classes.
 There are a number of ways to do this:
 * Direct from the Sitecore database
 * Sitecore Serialization